 Why is Data Integration Important for Business Success?

 Data integration provides a way to close deals quicker, increase revenue, and create deep-rooted accounts.
 Integration is crucial to data processes such as marketing automation, big data analytics, cloud integration, and business intelligence.

 • Complete clients data adds value to any client-oriented business process, from sales and marketing to customer service.

 • Complete product data adds value to business processes for procurement, supply chain, manufacturing, and product management.

 • Complete asset data adds value to the management of assets, facilities, inventories, fleets, and office equipment.

-• Complete employee data add value to the HR system, shift scheduling, payroll, OFAC compliance, and benefits management.
+• Complete employee data adds value to HR system, shift scheduling, payroll, OFAC compliance, and benefits management.

-Thus, in data analytics & BI, Data Integration increases transparency, reframes the data to provide accurate business insights & helps for making the right business decisions.
+Thus, Data Integration increases transparency, reframes the data to provide accurate business insights & helps for making right business decisions.